contao/docs/docs/dev/reference/hooks/colorizeLogEntries.md

 The `colorizeLogEntries` hook is triggered when a log entry is displayed.
-It passes the data of the log entry and the label created by Contao and does expect a string for the label as return.
+It passes the data of the log entry and the label created by Contao and does expect a string for the label as return value.

 ## Parameters